Gitzaxłaał

 The chieftainship of the Gitzaxłaał is associated with the hereditary name-title Niisho'ot.

 The anthropologist Viola Garfield wrote in 1938 that Niisho'ot at that point was an elderly man who had succeeded his mother's brother Henry Nelson to the title, in accordance with rules of matrilineal succession.

 However, he was one of only three members of his house-group (matrilineal family) in Lax Kw'alaams and so had "adopted his daughter's son as his nephew" to ensure his succession.

+Since 1834, they have been based at Lax Kw'alaams, when a Hudson's Bay Company fort was established there.

 In 1935 William Beynon recorded that Gitzaxłaał people in Lax Kw'alaams included only 4 members, all of them members of the Ganhada (Raven clan).